Robert Morris (artist): Exhibitions

 Morris' first exhibition of paintings was held in 1958 at the Dilexi Gallery in San Francisco.
 Numerous museums have hosted solo exhibitions of his work, including the Whitney Museum of American Art in New York (1970), the Art Institute of Chicago (1980), the Museum of Contemporary Art, Chicago and the Newport Harbor Art Museum (1986), and the Corcoran Gallery of Art, Washington, D.C.
 (1990).

 In 1994, the Solomon R. Guggenheim Museum, New York, organized Robert Morris: The Mind/Body Problem, a major retrospective of the artist’s work, which traveled to the Deichtorhallen in Hamburg and the Musée National d'Art Moderne in Paris.

+In 2024, the Pérez Art Museum Miami, included his work Untitled (Mirror Cubes) in Every Sound Is a Shape of Time: Selections from PAMM's Collection, a comprehensive exhibition of diverse artworks spanning nearly thirty years of the institution's collecting practices.